geleman/mysql_config/README.md

 node.default['mysql_config']['innodb_stats_on_metadata'] = 'OFF'
 node.default['mysql_config']['databag_name'] = 'master'
 ```
-**Disk attributes use lvm if in vagrant, lvm is not used for solr**
+**Disk attributes use lvm if in vagrant, lvm is not used for scalr**
 ```
 # disk attributes